BlockforgeProject/BlockForge-2-/README.txt

 You can modify or redistribute it under the zlib conditions.

-If you find this too difficult,here's a pre-imposted game folder: http://hidemyass.com/files/VEgWM/ Put this in the "games" folder
+If you find this too difficult,here's a pre-imposted game folder: http://hidemyass.com/files/VEgWM/ Extract and put "tomorrow" in the "games" folder.
+Path might be "/games/tomorrow/lulzpack/..."

 README: